sysbiolux/rFASTCORMICS/rFASTCORMICS for RNA-seq data/rFASTCORMICS_v2/README.md

 ## What will you find on this repository?
 On this repository, you will find:
 - A `README.md` file, containing a description of this repository, documentation of the tool, and some tutorials.
-- A *scripts* folder, containing the scripts of rFASTCORMICS_v2, and the ones of FASTCORE.
+- A *scripts* folder, containing the scripts of rFASTCORMICS_v2, classified into two folders named FASTCORE and rFASTCORMICS.
 It is important to use the functions from this FASTCORE folder instead of the one included in the COBRA Toolbox, as some changes were also made on these functions and that they are called in rFASTCORMICS_v2.
 The two folders can directly be associated with to the COBRA Toolbox.
 - A *BRCA_example* folder, containing materials and a script to run an example using rFASTCORMICS_v2.
 The `test_script.m` file can be run directly.
 It will load the `workspace_example` and the `optionalSettings` files.
 The `finalWorkspace` file contains all the variables after the script has finished running.

 ## What are the main changes between rFASTCORMICS and rFASTCORMICS_v2?
-1. Instead of not penalizing the addition of transporters in the model, we removed the nonPen argument and rather decided to remove transporters from the core set of reactions.
+1. Instead of not penalizing the addition of transporters in the model, we decided to remove transporters from the core set of reactions.
 In this way, we make sure only the necessary transporters will be included in the model.
 2. The FASTCORE algorithm is run only once instead of twice (except for cases such as insufficient medium, see workflow), reducing the time of execution of rFASTCORMICS_v2.
+3. We ensured that all reactions contained in `optionalSettings.func` are present in the final model.
+4. In the case of an insufficient medium (the model loses its objective function/no flux through the objective function), we added an option, enabled by default with `fillingMediumFlag`, to complete it.

 ## Installation
 rFASTCORMICS_v2 requires MATLAB 2019 or a later version and works with the IBM CPLEX or Gurobi solvers.<br> The user also needs to install the COBRA Toolbox.
 As mentioned previously, both FASTCORE and rFASTCORMICS folders in the *scripts* folders sould be downloaded.
 The FASTCORE folder already included in the COBRA Toolbox should be replaced by the one provided here.